 Root canal therapy is usually performed over 1 - 3 visits.
-During these appointments, Dr. Swift or Dr. Myers will completely remove all diseased pulp before cleaning and sealing the tooth’s pulp chamber and root canal to prevent further disease and infection.
+During these appointments, Dr. Swift or Dr. Alana Reifer will completely remove all diseased pulp before cleaning and sealing the tooth’s pulp chamber and root canal to prevent further disease and infection.
 The level of anesthesia and sedation used will depend on the patient’s level of anxiety and the extent of the procedure.

 Plan Your Procedure

 Patients should be careful to brush their teeth twice a day, floss, and visit Dallas Laser Dentistry for regular dental exams and cleaning after they have had root canal therapy.
 The affected tooth does not need any special treatment, but patients should take good care of their teeth to avoid another root canal treatment.
 As long as the root of the treated tooth and its surrounding tissue remain healthy, there should be no need to remove or replace the tooth.